There are three ways to recover a MySudo for iOS account:

 Entering your Recovery Password will unlock your security keys and allow MySudo to access your original account and import your data.
 Please be patient while your data is loading as this may take minutes...

 We do not store/have your Recovery Password to help you restore your account so please retain your Recovery Password in safekeeping.

 Please be aware:

 1. If you decline to restore your existing Sudo data, MySudo will create a totally new account on your new device and your original account will not be restored.

-2. If you have forgotten your password, due to the security nature of the app, there is no way to recover the account as not even we have your password stored.
+2. If you have forgotten your Recovery Password, due to the security nature of the app, there is no way to recover the account as we do not store your Recovery Password.

 -However, if you still have your original MySudo account on another device, don't panic you, you can create/reset your password there and perform a backup.
 Or alternatively transfer your keys to your new device via a simple QR code transfer.